wpwupingwp/OGU/README.md

 name.

 `Species`: The specific epithet of the species, i.e., the second part of the scientific name of the species.
-It may contains the subspecies' name.
+It may contain the subspecies' name.

 `Accession`: The GenBank Accession number for the sequence.
 It does not contain the record's version.

 `SpecimenID`: Specimen ID of the sequence.
 May be empty.

 `Isolate`: Isolate ID of the sequence.
-May be empty
+May be empty.

 ## Command line
 :exclamation: In Linux and MacOS, Python2 is `python2` and Python3 is `python3`.
-However,
-in Windows, Python3 is called `python`, too.
+However, in Windows, Python3 is called `python`, too.
 Please notice the difference.

  * Show help information of each module
  ```shell